How Much Data Does Wi-Fi Calling Use per Minute?

 That just goes to show how little data Wi-Fi calling really uses in the grand scheme of things.
 You’re more likely to surpass your data plan limit streaming a cute dog video.

-What Kind of Call Quality Can You Expect on Wi-Fi?
+What Kind of Call Quality Can You Expect Using Wi-Fi?

 Wi-Fi calling might seem too good to be true.
-After all, you can download an app and use it (often for free), the calls don’t cost anything, and you get to keep your same phone number.
+After all, you just download an app and use it (often for free); the calls don’t cost anything, and you get to keep your same phone number.
 What about the call quality?
 Is it spotty?

 It can be.
 The longer the distance of the call, the higher the chances you might experience decreases in quality and even some call drops.
 Also, on crowded Wi-Fi networks, quality will be weak no matter how far away you’re calling.
 That’s because with so many people using the same network, there’s only so much bandwidth to go around.